 Marnix Rueb was born and bred in The Hague, Holland - as is his popular character 'Haagse Harry' ('Harry from The Hague').
-This comic started in 1991 and became famous for its use of the phonetically written slang of The Hague's lower class.
-Although hard to read for anyone who's not from The Hague, Harry became an instant success all over The Netherlands.
+This comic became famous for its use of the phonetically written slang of The Hague's lower class.
+Although hard to read for anyone who's not from the city, Harry became an instant success all over The Netherlands.

 Advertising artist and illustrator Rueb was a stranger to comics when he introduced his character in the cartoons and illustrations he made for the local paper Doen in 1991.
 He later featured the character in a weekly comic strip, and the first book, 'Kap Nâh!!', was released in 1994.
 The book has sold over 140,000 copies, a record in a time when comic book sales were in decline.

 Several new albums have been self-published by Rueb, and Harry's numerous fans can to enjoy his witticisms on a daily basis with the 'Haagse Harry' daily calendar.
 Together with Sjaak Bral, Rueb is also the co-author of the "official" spelling guide of the Hague dialect, called 'Ut Groen-Geile Boekie'.
 Rueb's characer has additionally hosted Pierre Wind's cookbook 'Lekkah!'.

 Marnix Rueb passed away from lungcancer on 23 October 2014.